 Daylight Savings 2020 Fall Back Sleep Tips

-Parents dread nothing more than end of Daylight Savings time change.
+Parents dread nothing more than the end of Daylight Savings time change.
 Except maybe potty training!?

 Our friends without kids are psyched for the extra hour of sleep.
 And we are secretly envious of the days when we were “so busy and so tired” before kids!
 But we get snuggles and baby kisses so I’ll take that over an extra hour of sleep any day!

-On Sunday, November 1, 2020 at 2:00 am we will turn the clocks back one hour.
-Which means your kiddo’s 6:30 am wake up will now be at 5:30 am!
+On Sunday, November 1, 2020, at 2:00 am we will turn the clocks back one hour.
+This means your kiddo’s 6:30 am wake up will now be at 5:30 am!
 To help prevent your little one from waking at an ungodly hour, we are sharing our Daylight Savings 2020 Sleep Tips below.

 - When the time change happens and we set the clock back one hour, it doesn’t adjust our child’s internal clock.